dojo/widgets/src/menu/README.md

 # @dojo/widgets/menu

-Dojo's `Menu` provides a base widget that can be used as a menu or an options menu within a `Select`, `Typeahead` etc.
+Dojo's `Menu` provides a base widget that can be used as a menu or an options menu within a `Select`, `Typeahead`, etc.

 ## Features